idec-teams/2025_Evolution_Suisse_2025/docs/project/background.md

 ## Our IDEC 2025 Project: Evolving Bridge Recombinases

 In our 2025 IDEC project, we aim to push bridge recombinases beyond their natural limits.
 Our team is developing a directed evolution strategy to improve both their efficiency and specificity.
-Building on the known IS621 and ISCro4 enzymes, we are combining deep mutational learning (DML) with two continous evolution systems:
+Building on the known IS621 and ISCro4 enzymes, we are combining deep mutational learning (DML)[^dml_1] with two continous evolution systems:
 	•	E. coli Orthogonal Replication (EcORep) [^evo_1]
 	•	Phage-Assisted Continuous Evolution (PACE) [^pace_1]